broadinstitute/gatk/README.md

 * The standard way to run GATK4 tools is via the **`gatk-launch`** wrapper script located in the root directory of a clone of this repository.
     * Requires Python 2.6 or greater.
     * You need to have built the GATK as described in the "Building GATK4" section above before running this script.
+    * There are three ways `gatk-launch` can be run:
+        * from the root of your git clone after building
+        * or, put the `gatk-launch` script within the same directory as fully-packaged GATK jars produced by `./gradlew localJar` and `./gradlew sparkJar`
+        * or, the environment variables `GATK_LOCAL_JAR` and `GATK_SPARK_JAR` can be defined, and contain the paths to the fully-packaged GATK jars produced by `./gradlew localJar` and `./gradlew sparkJar`
     * Can run non-Spark tools as well as Spark tools, and can run Spark tools locally, on a Spark cluster, or on Google Cloud Dataproc.

 * For help on using `gatk-launch` itself, run **`./gatk-launch --help`**